iPad Air Review

 It’s 28% lighter and 20% thinner, taking up 24% less volume overall.
 I can see that Apple has really pushed the envelope when it comes to design, and the result is pretty phenomenal.

-It’s getting a little longer in the tooth now (check out the iPad Air 2 rumour page for all the info about the sequel or the Samsung Galaxy Tab S range if you’re on the market for an Android option) so if you’re not desperate to buy now or are thinking for Christmas, perhaps wait a while to see what the new version brings.
+It’s getting a little longer in the tooth now (check out our review of the iPad Air 2 for all the info about the sequel or the Samsung Galaxy Tab S range if you’re on the market for an Android option) so if you’re not desperate to buy now or are thinking for Christmas, perhaps wait a while to see what the new version brings.

 Reading back over the iPad 4 review, the issues I came across before have largely been resolved.
 The design is better.
 The bezel is smaller.
 The price is palatable in comparison to the competition.